pay-now/paynow-prestashop/README.EN.md

 [**Wersja polska**][ext0]
 # Paynow PrestaShop Plugin

+Paynow plugin adds quick bank transfers and Blik payment to a WooCommerce shop.

 This plugin supports PrestaShop 1.6.0 and higher.

-To access Paynow API, please contact us at kontakt@paynow.pl.

 ## Installation
 1. Download the plugin from [Github repository][ext1] to the local directory as zip file